juliaroquette/VariabilityIndexes/README.md

 # A Python package for deriving variability features from any kind of light-curves

-**@juliaroquette** Package under development for deriving Q&M indexes (and a few other variability indexes) for any time type of light-curves.
+**@juliaroquette** Package under development for variability indexes for any time type of light-curves.

 **Last Update**: (18th September 2025) improved both implementation and documentation of variability indexes.